Plain English Summary

 5. Measure of association between MRI measures of atrophy and rate of cognitive decline

-6. Level of drug compliance and tolerability (particular consideration to non-hypertensive patients tolerability) though past studies report that drop out and side effects are not a major problem.
+6. Level of drug compliance and tolerability (particular consideration to non-hypertensive patients tolerability), although past studies report that drop out and side effects are not a major problem

 Overall trial start date

 Overall trial end date

 2. A Mini Mental State Examination (MMSE) score of 18-28 or Montreal Cognitive Assessment (MoCA) of 12-24

 3. A modified Hachinski score (56) of 5 or less

 4. A previous CT or MRI scan consistent with a diagnosis of AD

 5. The presence of an informant who is willing to participate in the study